datagrok-ai/public/help/compute/solver.md

 ![add-to-workspace](loop-feature.gif)

-Apply the `#update`-feature to obtain acyclic simulation.
+Apply the `#stage` feature to obtain acyclic simulation.
 Set the length of the modeling stage and the updates of inputs:

 ```python
 #update: